 31 March 2011 - RESTORE COOTES sends our first letter to the University Planning Committee with the following recommendations:

-1) Leave the parking area closed due to the construction of the CSO tank vacant as prime rehabilitation lands i.e. no overflow parking
+1) Leave the parking area closed due to the construction of the CSO tank vacant as prime rehabilitation lands i.e. no overflow parking10 May 2011 - Response from UPC is a pretty clear rejection of our suggestions:

 2) Reconfigure remaining parking along the creek edge to create a naturalized 30m buffer in the short to medium term